Russian diamonds ban 'would cost 10,000 jobs', Antwerp claims

 But as the EU prepares a near-total Russia diamond embargo in reaction to the war, the Antwerp spokesman said: "In the end: Yes, I would buy a Russian diamond even though I knew where it came from".

-He'd personally do it to "protect" people's jobs in Antwerp and in poor Russian regions, Tom Neys, the Antwerp World Diamond Centre (AWDC's) spokesman said.
+He'd personally do it to "protect" people's jobs in Antwerp and in poor Russian regions, Tom Neys, the Antwerp World Diamond Centre (AWDC) spokesman said.

-The AWDC was against an EU ban, Neys added, because Russia would simply sell its diamonds in the Middle East instead.
+The AWDC was against an EU ban, Neys added, because Russia would be "welcome with open arms" to sell its diamonds in the Middle East or Asia instead.

-Belgian diplomats had raised similar objections in previous EU talks on Russia sanctions ideas.
+Belgian diplomats had raised similar objections in previous EU talks on Russia sanctions.

-Belgium's support is vital because Antwerp's Diamond Square Mile is the world's largest and Europe's only trading centre, which handles up to one third of Russia's exports.
+Belgium's support is vital because Antwerp's Diamond Square Mile is the world's largest and Europe's only important trading centre, which handles up to one third of Russia's exports.

 The ban would put would 10,000 people out of work in Antwerp, the AWDC estimates.

-But for all that, the Belgian prime minister has also said publicly that he wouldn't veto a ban if there was overwhelming support for it in the EU.
+But for all that, Belgian prime minister Alexander De Croo has also said publicly that he wouldn't veto a ban if there was overwhelming support for one in the EU.

-Belgian officials informed EUobserver on Monday that "nothing had changed" on Belgium's position, as an EU majority for the move builds momentum.
+And Belgian officials informed EUobserver on Monday (26 September) that "nothing had changed" in De Croo's position, as an EU majority for the move builds momentum.

-Ireland, Poland, and the Baltic states have redoubled diamond-ban calls in reaction to Russia's plan to annex parts of eastern Ukraine this week.
+Ireland, Poland, and the Baltic states have redoubled diamond-ban calls in reaction to Russia's plan to annex eastern Ukraine.

-The EU Commission is expected to propose an EU ban on "non-industrial" Russian diamonds (covering the vast majority of exports) in the next few days, after speaking in "confessionals" with all 27 capitals over the weekend to see which way the wind was blowing.
+The EU Commission is expected to propose an EU ban on "non-industrial" Russian diamonds (covering the vast majority of exports) in the next few days, after speaking in "confessionals" with all 27 EU capitals over the weekend to see which way the wind was blowing.

 "It's on the table.
 A majority wants it in the new sanctions package and the Belgians have said they won't veto it," an EU diplomat said